anpham6/android-docs/source/methods/squared.rst

   Uses |MutationObserver| to watch for any changes to the :func:`parseDocument` root element.
 Start after *DOM* and third-party libraries are initialized.

-  :param boolean? enable: Start or stop all root elements who are monitoring
+  :param boolean enable: Start or stop all root elements who are monitoring

   Usage::